Bridging the gap in communications at the Patient Summit Europe 2019

 Oxford PharmaGenesis was delighted to attend the recent eyeforpharma Patient Summit Europe in London.

 Our stand was the product of a collaboration between the Digital and Patient Engagement teams.
-Made to look like the platform of a Tube station, including a curved stand and video adverts (although we weren’t allowed to get a pigeon), it was an eye-catching way to introduce our ‘Bridge the Gap in Communications’ theme.
-Given that a strong theme of the conference was how pharma can communicate and engage with patients more effectively, we feel our theme was very much on the right track.
+Made to look like the platform of a Tube station, including a curved stand and (although we weren’t allowed to get a pigeon), it was an eye-catching way to introduce our ‘Bridge the Gap in Communications’ theme.
+Given that a strong theme of the conference was how pharma can communicate and engage with patients more effectively, we feel our theme was very on the right track.

 Day 1 highlights